Comm.300 Interpersonal Communication

 CREATIVITY (20 points)

 Group had a theme and built their presentation around that theme.
-Theme

 was unique and original.
-Examples not taken only from book, but came up
+Examples not taken only from book, but

 with original examples tailored for the student audience.
 Took original

 approach to presenting concepts from the book.
-Used a variety of media
+Used a variety

 to present material.
 Brought in outside materials to supplement